 Pay Special Attention to High-Risk Pets

-While the above heat risks can impact all pets, some pets remain more vulnerable to heat than others.
-Brachycephalic dog and cat breeds—like bulldogs, pugs, boxers, Shih Tzus, and Persian cats—struggle to regulate body temperature due to their shorter airways, which makes it more difficult for them to pant and breathe.
+While the heat can impact all pets, some pets are more vulnerable to heat than others.
+Brachycephalic dog and cat breeds—like Bulldogs, Pugs, Boxers, Shih Tzus, and Persian cats—can struggle to regulate body temperature due to their shorter airways, which make it more difficult for them to pant.

 Large dogs, obese pets, double-coated dog breeds, long-haired cat breeds, and senior animals are also at higher risk.